FOLLOW US

 Read best practice when travelling with medicines on TravelHealthPro

-Healthcare facilities in Madagascar
+Healthcare in Madagascar

 Although there are public and private hospitals in Antananarivo, they can only handle routine operations.
 For complex surgery, patients are flown to Mauritius, South Africa or Réunion.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.